robflop/megumin.love/docs/Custom sounds.md

 Using the interface is _highly_ recommended.
 It's much less effort and less prone to errors.

 For manual management: `[theme]` always stands for a sound's association.

-E.g. A soundclip from Megumin (such as "Explosion") would have no theme and go into the `megumin` subfolder of the sounds folder and a Kazuma clip (such as "Steal") has the theme "kazuma" and goes into the "kazuma" subfolder of sounds.
+E.g. A soundclip from Megumin (such as "Explosion") would have the theme "megumin" and go into the `megumin` subfolder of the sounds folder while a Kazuma clip (such as "Steal") has the theme "kazuma" and goes into the "kazuma" subfolder of sounds.

 ### Interface:
 1) Open the admin panel at the `/admin` page and log in